-The float suspends your bait just off the bottom and keeps it in the strike zone longer.
+The float suspends your bait and weight just off the bottom and keeps it in the strike zone longer.

 Float fishing can be very effective in any water that is over 3 feet deep and under 15 feet deep.
 However, the use of slip float can allow anglers to fish deeper if needed.

 Float fishing can be done using spinning reels and long rods, Centerpin reels and rods, or even with baitcasting reels.
 Depending on what part of the country you are in different methods might be more popular.